zuozhenggh/learning-library/security-library/oig-upgrade/post-upgrade/post-upgrade.md

 * Verify the upgrade process

 ### Prerequisites
+* A Free Tier, Paid or LiveLabs Oracle Cloud account
+* SSH Private Key to access the host via SSH
-* You have completed Lab 1: Initialize the workshop Environment
+* You have completed:
+      - Lab 1: Initialize the workshop Environment
-* You have completed Lab 2: Pre-Upgrade Requirements
+      - Lab 2: Pre-Upgrade Requirements
-* You have completed Lab 3: One-Hop Upgrade
+      - Lab 3: One-Hop Upgrade

 ## **STEP 1**: Start the 12c Admin Server and Managed Servers